ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 me, because I am aware of your presence, and will not be convinced by your words."

-Cain stared back at a resolute Cain.
+Cain stared back at a resolute Seth.
 After some seconds, Cain started laughing.
-At first, the laugh was a small chuckle, but after a couple more seconds, the laughter transformed into a full on belly laugh.
+At first, the laugh was a small chuckle, but after a couple more seconds, the laughter transformed into a full belly laugh.
 Seth stared incredulously back at Cain as he watched Cain laugh.

 "Oh, the incarnation of the prince Lucifer himself."
 Cain muttered between fits